AudiusProject/docs.audius.org/docs/api/oauth.md

 Clicking your log in button should begin the authentication flow by directing the user to the Log In with Audius prompt page.

-On a native app, the log in button should open a secure web browser within the app (for instance ASWebAuthenticationSession or SFSafariViewController on iOS apps, and “Custom Tabs” on Android mobile apps) that loads the Audius login page.
+On a native app, the log in button should open a secure web browser within the app that loads the Audius login page.
 A web app, meanwhile, should open the Audius login page in a popup or simply redirect to it.

 The Log In with Audius prompt page is located at the following URL: